Get Knee Pain Relief at Home

-- Compression: Using a knee support, brace, or elasticated bandage to apply compression to your injured knee can also help to reduce swelling, alleviating pain and expediting recovery.
+- Compression: Using knee support, brace, or elasticated bandage to apply compression to your injured knee can also help to reduce swelling, alleviate pain and expedite recovery.

 Keep in mind that if you are not getting better at home, you may want to see your doctor.
 Listen to your body!